Search for Important Questions

 1. Describe the philosophy of education of Socrates.

-3. What are the aims of education according to Dewey?
+3. Describe the method of teaching according to Aurobindo.

 3. Define abbreviation and explain its features and utility.